 Green fodder availability in the Jammu region of Jammu and Kashmir is influenced by a mix of farm-level, socio-economic and institutional factors.
 Among these, landholding size and cropping patterns appear to play the most decisive role.
 Farmers with larger landholdings tend to have better scope for allocating land to fodder crops, whereas greater emphasis on specific crop categories often limits diversification toward fodder production.
 At the same time, factors such as livestock integration, household labor availability and access to markets seem to contribute in a supporting capacity, although their direct effects were not very strong in the analysis.

 The continued shortage of green fodder in the region points to deeper structural issues, including small and fragmented landholdings, competing demands on land, limited access to improved fodder technologies and extension services.
 These challenges make it difficult for farmers to adopt more sustainable fodder production practices.
 Addressing this gap would require greater emphasis on integrated crop-livestock systems, promotion of fodder-based diversification and extension approaches that are tailored to local conditions.
+Policy interventions should prioritize integrated systems, fodder diversification, and institutional support for quality seeds and community resources.

-From a policy angle, strengthening institutional support, ensuring timely availability of quality fodder seeds and encouraging community-level fodder resources especially in hilly and resource-constrained areas could make a meaningful difference.
 There is also scope for future research to look more closely at how climate variability, technology adoption and value chain linkages influence fodder systems.
 Overall, improving these key areas can support more sustainable livestock development, strengthen rural livelihoods and enhance the resilience of farming systems in the region.

 References